 To replace your card, please see staff at any branch.
 You will need to show identification with your name and current address on it.

 If you lose your library card, contact Kingston Libraries immediately as you are responsible for all items borrowed on your card.

 How many items can I borrow?

 You can borrow up to a total of 40 items on your card.

-BluRays and Wii Games have a special limit of 10 per card.
-XBOX ONE games, Launch Pads, and GoChips are limited to 2 per card. iPads are limited to 1 per card.
+BluRays have a special limit of 10 per card.
+XBOX ONE games, PS4 games, Nintendo Switch games, and Launch Pads are limited to 2 per card. iPads are limited to 1 per card.

 How long can I borrow items for?

-Books, Audiobooks, DVDs, BluRays, GoChips, and CD-ROMS can be borrowed for 3 weeks.
+Books, Audiobooks, DVDs, BluRays, Music CDs, and Disc Golf Discs can be borrowed for 3 weeks.

-All items can be renewed once, unless an item has been placed on reserve by another borrower.
+All items can be renewed twice, unless an item has been placed on hold by another borrower.

 How do I tell when my items are due?